-While all of the foregoing leaves us with program of varying loudness, the listener will still complain if the volume changes more than he or she perceives as acceptable.
+While all of the foregoing leaves us with program of varying loudness, the subscriber still will complain if the volume changes more than he or she perceives as acceptable.
 No standard fits all subscribers in how much is acceptable.
-The only thing that will reduce complaints to the minimum is to reduce volume difference below the level of audible perception.
-One decibel is ordinarily conceded to be a just perceptible level change, so if we can hold average level differences between channel and between successive programs to the order of +/- 1 dBm or so, we can hope to reduce this source of subscriber complaint to a minimum.
+The only thing that will reduce complaints to a minimum is to reduce volume differences below the level of audible perception.
+One deciBel is ordinarily conceded to be a just perceptible level change, so if we can hold average level differences between channels and between successive programs to the order of +/-1 dB or so, we can hope to reduce this source of subscriber complaint to a minimum.

-Off air channels usually have their audio carefully controlled and so should not require further control at the head-end.
-This is fortunate since most off air signals are I.F. converted and cannot be controlled without going to base-band conversion.
+Off-air channels usually have their audio carefully controlled and so should not require further control at the headend.
+This is fortunate since most off-air signals are Intermediate Frequency or "I.F." converted and cannot be controlled without going to base-band conversion.
 In fact, since these channels tend to have constant volume and can't be controlled in most systems anyway, these are usually the "reference channels" to which the volume of other channels are adjusted.

 Ad insertion channels are prime candidates for program audio level control.
-The same ad videotape will play back at differing loudness on different VCRs and obviously tapes recorded at different times and locations also vary in volume.
+The same ad video tape will play back at differing loudness on different VCRs and obviously tapes recorded at different times and locations also vary in volume.

 All of these combinations tend to be different from the preceding program material.
-All channels carrying local advertising should be equipped with audio ALC systems between and ad insert equipment and the TV modulator (not just within the ad insert equipment).
+All channels carrying local advertising should be equipped with audio ALC systems between the ad insert equipment and the TV modulator (not just within the ad-insert equipment).

 Program switching between different sources very often results in severe volume changes.
-An audio ALC system should be placed between the program switches and the TV modulator.
+An audio ALC systems should be placed between the program switches and the TV modulator.

-Local origination audio is very difficult to control and usually requires an operator, but he or she is busy enough with the video, so often the audio volume changes more than it should.
-An automatic audio ALC system would exert this control and thus keep this channel under control.
+Local origination audio is very difficult to control and usually requires an operator, but he or she is busy enough with the video, so often the audio volume changes more than it should. an automatic audio ALC system would exert this control and thus keep this channel under control.